 Adjunct Research Professor

-I am a mycologist, specializing in the taxonomy of the asexual fungi known as Hyphomycetes, especially genera such as Fusarium and Penicillium that produce mycotoxins.
-My work involves the collection and culturing of fungi from agricultural and other ecosystems (such as forests or the indoor environment), microscopy, DNA-based phylogenetics, the description of new species and genera, and the development of identification systems that can be used by other people scientists, based on either DNA or microscopy.
-In recent years, I have been very active in fungal DNA barcoding, which has led to a growing interest in environmental metagenomics and fungal genomics.
-My research contributes to the Canadian National Mycological Herbarium and the Canadian Collection of Fungal Cultures.
+I am a retired mycologist, formerly employed by Agriculture & Agri-Food Canada, and am now a freelance writer.
+My research expertise was the taxonomy of the asexual fungi known as Hyphomycetes, especially genera such as Fusarium and Penicillium that produce mycotoxins.
+My research involved the collection and culturing of fungi from agricultural (especially those producing mycotoxins) and other ecosystems (such as forests or the indoor environment), microscopy, DNA-based phylogenetics, the description of new species and genera, and the development of identification systems that can be used by other people scientists, based on either DNA or microscopy.
+I was very active in fungal DNA barcoding, which has led to a later interest in environmental metagenomics and fungal genomics.
+My specimens and cultures are deposited in the Canadian National Mycological Herbarium and the Canadian Collection of Fungal Cultures.
+I am now retired and writing books on the impact of science on human affairs.

 Seifert, K.A., De Beer, Z.W., and Wingfield, M.J.
 (2013).
 Ophiostomatoid Fungi: Expanding Frontiers.
 CBS Biodiversity Series 12, The Netherlands: CBS Fungal Diversity Centre, Utrecht, The Netherlands.
 (Book)